mmbman/Katagiri/1988-12-24-Devotion-Walking-Alone-with-Open-Heart.md

 ##### 24:54

 The Buddha mentions this.
-In Sutta Nipāta, which are the oldest Buddhist scriptures, number 213 (1.12; also known as at Muni Sutta or “The Sage”) says:
+In Sutta Nipāta, which are the oldest Buddhist scriptures, number 213 (1.12; also known as Muni Sutta or “The Sage”) says:

 > A tranquil sage is he who steadfast walks alone,
 > unmoved by blame and by praise,